This content was originally published by The Hop Review, a digital magazine that joined the Hop Culture family in March 2020.

 This piece was written by Jack Muldowney.

 Marrying vintage influences with modern applications is an often-attempted approach in packaging design.
 And just as often as it is tried, it can also feel forced.
 One brewery in West Texas has managed to find a friendly balance in joining these two worlds.
-A pioneer-inspired beer brand built for Texas, Cisco’s
+A pioneer-inspired beer brand built for Texas, Cisco’s Red Gap Brewing is charming and gritty.
+And for that aesthetic, they have Dallas-based design firm to thank.
+Matchbox Studio

 The brewery’s identity plays off of nostalgia and old Wild West vibes, in a manner that gives preferential treatment to the strong use of type and color.
 Rust-red, black, white, and gold accents plus subtle and clever uses of texture and pattern make for some visually pleasing results.
 Couple those elements with some witty copy, and you’ve got a lineup of packaging that would certainly have you wanting a Big Dam Porter, Big Chief Bock or 1878 Lager to keep cool in that West Texas sun.